-If you have already received a bachelor's degree from UMUC or from another regionally accredited institution, you can broaden your education by earning a second bachelor's degree with a different major.
+If you have already received a bachelor's degree from UMUC or from another approved institution, you can broaden your education by earning a second bachelor's degree with a different major.
 However, you may not earn a second bachelor's degree with a double major.

-You may not earn a second degree in general studies and may not obtain an academic minor or a second associate's degree within the second bachelor's degree.
+You may not earn a second degree in general studies and may not obtain a second associate's degree within the second bachelor's degree.